Benjamin Hick: Death

 On 9 September 1842, Hick died suddenly at Bolton from a "disease of the heart", age 52.
-Following, B. Hick and Son continued under the management of his eldest son, John Hick.
+Following, B. Hick & Sons continued under the management of his eldest son, John Hick.

 Art works from Benjamin Hick's collection were advertised in January and February 1843 editions of The Art-Union, Athenaeum and Literary Gazette, then auctioned by Thomas Winstanley & Sons of Liverpool at the Exchange Gallery in Manchester between 21 and 24 February 1843.
-The sale included John Martin's pair Pandæmonium and The Celestial City and the River of Bliss.
-Both paintings were bought by Hick from the artist following their exhibition at the Royal Academy of Arts in 1841; Pandæmonium and its frame designed by Martin can be seen at the Louvre.
+The sale included John Martin's pair Pandemonium and The Celestial City and the River of Bliss.
+Both paintings were bought by Hick from the artist following their exhibition at the Royal Academy of Arts Summer Exhibition in 1841; Pandæmonium and its frame designed by Martin can be seen at the Louvre.
 Hick's obituary in the Art-Union appeared with those of John Varley, Lady Callcott and John Berney Crome.
 Details of the sale were published in the April edition of The Art-Union and May edition of The Gentleman's Magazine.

 Friends of Hick from Lancashire: Robert Barlow, Joseph Beckton, Robert Daglish Jr., Jonathan Hardcastle, John Moore, John Mawdsley, Peter Rothwell and Thomas Lever Rushton formed a committee to see through the production of an engraving from Hick's portrait by George Patten.
 The picture was entrusted to John Grundy and Henry Cousins undertook the work in mezzotint; proofs were then published at a moderate price, examples can be found today in various museum collections.

 Hick was well respected, despite his family's wish the funeral be "strictly private", more than 500 people "including a great number of influential gentlemen of the neighbourhood", attended his grave; employees of B. Hick & Son gathered nearly £200 for a memorial and despite offers of assistance "resolved unanimously to keep this honour for themselves".
 Benjamin Hick's memorial in Bolton Parish Church reads: